MichielDeS/MichielDeS/README.md

 # Hi there, I'm Michiel 👋

 ## About Me
-I'm a dedicated Network Administrator with extensive experience in managing and optimizing network infrastructures.
+I'm a dedicated Network Administrator with experience in managing and optimizing network infrastructures.
 I have a strong passion for ensuring the security, efficiency, and reliability of IT systems.
+Additionally, I dabble in game development during my free time, creating engaging and innovative game projects.

 - 🎓 Currently studying Network & Administration at Hogent Aalst
 - 🌐 Visit my [LinkedIn](https://www.linkedin.com/in/michiel-de-smet-613251283/).